 Being the inaugural Olympic surfing event, all the countries who have qualified will be eager to make their mark.
-The USA has a deep history based upon the roots of the sports itself.
-Australia is renowned for its strong surfers and domination of decades of elite competition.
-More recently, Brazil has begun to pave the way for Latin America with its undeniable "Brazilian storm", establishing a new dominance within the sport and elevating surfing in the country to become second only to football (soccer) in popularity.
+The USA has a deep history based upon the roots of the sport itself.
+Australia is renowned for its strong surfers and for dominating decades of elite competition.
+More recently, Brazil has begun to pave the way for Latin America with its undeniable "Brazilian storm", establishing a new dominance within a sport that is now second only to football (soccer) in popularity.

-Athletes from these countries have been leading contenders on the men's championship tour of the World Surf League (WSL) for years.
+For years, athletes from these countries have been leading contenders on the men's championship tour of the World Surf League (WSL).
 They include World Champions such as John John Florence and Kelly Slater from the USA, Mick Fanning and Joel Parkinson from Australia, and Gabriel Medina and Adriano De Souza from Brazil.
-Other surfers with outstanding performances on the Tour include Kolohe Andino from the USA, Italo Ferriera from Brazil, Jordy Smith from South Africa, and Kanoa Igarashi from the host country Japan.
+Other surfers who have had outstanding performances on the Tour include Kolohe Andino from the USA, Italo Ferriera from Brazil, Jordy Smith from South Africa and Kanoa Igarashi from the host country Japan.

 On the women's side, surfing history has been dominated by Australia and the United States over the last decades.
 World Champions include Stephanie Gilmore and Tyler Wright from Australia and Carissa Moore from USA.
 Other women that have stood out recently include Sally Fitzgibbons from Australia, Lakey Peterson and Caroline Marks from USA, and Tatiana Weston-Webb and Silvana Lima from Brazil.

-Who will be crowned the first ever Olympic Surfing champion at Tsurigasaki Beach?
+Who will be crowned the first ever Olympic Surfing champions at Tsurigasaki Beach?

 The fins are attached to the tail of the surfboard on the bottom side.
 They help to give the surfboard its stability allowing the surfer to gain speed and perform maneuvers.
 Most shortboards use three fins which come in a variety of sizes, shapes, and materials.